GREAT GARDENS

 • Today takes us to north Dartmoor as we make our way to the most beautiful and romantic of all Royal Horticultural Society gardens in England, Rosemoor.
 The garden was initially created by Lady Anne Palmer and later, when the garden was taken over by the Royal Horticultural Society in 1990, a master plan was produced by Elizabeth Banks Associates to develop the garden.
 Aptly, given its name, its rose garden alone includes over 2000 plants.
 Rosemoor is a public display garden offering examples of new and innovative planting using the widest possible variety of plants.
 Its summer Hot Garden is a perennial favourite.
 There are also fine examples of trees from around the world in its arboretum.
 Our final night sees us gathering for a private farwell dinner in the Bovey Room of the Castle.
 Overnight North Bovey (B, D)

 • After breakfast this morning we travel by coach to London, with our glorious garden visits culminating at the world-famous Stourhead enroute.
 Probably the most beautiful 18th-century Arcadian Landscape garden in England, Stourhead was created between 1740 and 1780 by wealthy English banker Henry Hoare.
 An idyllic mix of Classical and Gothic, the walk around the lake, crossed at one end by its beautiful Palladian bridge, takes in temples to Apollo and Flora, a pantheon, a thatched cottage and one of the most dramatic Rococo grottos in England.
-Following a break for lunch on the grounds, we continue to London Paddington Station where the tour ends in the late afternoon.
+Following a break for lunch on the grounds, we continue to London Victoria Station where the tour ends in the late afternoon.
 (B)

 Accommodation